Classical shadows of stated skein representations at roots of unity: Stated skein algebras

 which is central.
 We study further properties of $j_{(\mathbf{\Sigma},\Delta)}$ and we show that it is does \emph{not} depend on a topological triangulation $\Delta$.
 The other steps are devoted to making explicit the morphism $j_{(\mathbf{\Sigma},\Delta)}$ on arcs and loops.
 In Step $2$ to $4$, we suppose that the punctured surface has a non-degenerated triangulation (see below); in Step $5$ we treat the other punctured surfaces. \\ In Step $2$, we prove that $j_{(\mathbf{\Sigma},\Delta)}$ sends the stated arcs that have their endpoints on \emph{two different} boundary arcs of $\Sigma$, to their $N$-th power. \\ In Step $3$, we prove that $j_{(\mathbf{\Sigma},\Delta)}$ sends some particular closed curves of $\Sigma_{\mathcal{P}}$ to their $N$-th Chebyshev polynomial of first kind. \\ Step $4$ is more involved.
 We first prove a structural result.
-Adding a puncture on a surface $\mathbf{\Sigma}$ gives rise to a surjective map from the skein algebra of the new punctured surface to that of the initial one.
-We show that $j_{(\mathbf{\Sigma},\Delta)}$ commutes with these surjections (see Proposition \ref{prop_add_puncture}).
-This uses results of the previous steps.
-From this, we prove that $j_{(\mathbf{\Sigma},\Delta)}$ sends the stated arcs that have their endpoints on \emph{one} boundary arc of $\Sigma$ to their $N$-th power, and we prove that it sends \emph{any} closed curve of $\Sigma_{\mathcal{P}}$ to its $N$-th Chebyshev polynomial of first kind. \\ In Step $5$, we treat the remaining cases of connected punctured surfaces that do not admit a non-degenerated topological triangulation. \\ These five steps prove Theorem \ref{theorem2}. \\
+Adding a puncture on a surface $\mathbf{\Sigma}$ gives rise to a surjective map $\varphi$ from the skein algebra of the new punctured surface to that of the initial one defined in Section $2.3$.
+We show that $j_{(\mathbf{\Sigma},\Delta)}$ commutes with these surjections (see Lemma \ref{lemma_add_puncture}).
+From this, we deduce the image by $j_{(\mathbf{\Sigma},\Delta)}$ of stated arcs that have both their endpoints on the \emph{same} boundary arc of $\Sigma$ and of \emph{any} closed curve of $\Sigma_{\mathcal{P}}$. \\ In Step $5$, we treat the remaining cases of connected punctured surfaces that do not admit a non-degenerate topological triangulation (including those with no puncture).
+The proof consists, again, in adding a puncture and using the previous study. \\ These five steps prove Theorem \ref{theorem2}. \\

-All along this section, $\mathbf{\Sigma}$ is a punctured surface, $\Delta$ a topological triangulation $\mathbf{\Sigma}$ and $\omega$ a root of unity of odd order $N>1$.
-Except for Step $1$ and $5$, the triangulation $\Delta$ is required to be \emph{non-degenerated}, that is, such that each of its inner edges separates two distinct faces.
+All along this section, $\mathbf{\Sigma}$ is a punctured surface, $\Delta$ a topological triangulation $\mathbf{\Sigma}$ and $\omega$ a root of unity of odd order $N\geq 1$.
+Except for Step $1$ and $5$, the triangulation $\Delta$ is required to be \emph{non-degenerate}, that is, such that each of its inner edges separates two distinct faces.

 \paragraph{Step 1: formal definition.}